CRESYM/BiGER/README.md

 # BiGER
+this repository contains:
+- documentation for the state of art of the project
-contains dynamic test cases and models for BiGER project
+- small and bid dynamic test systems in RMS and EMT